Zohar: Late Middle Ages

 Believers in the authenticity of the Zohar countered that the lack of references to the work in Jewish literature was because ben Yochai did not commit his teachings to writing but transmitted them orally to his disciples over generations until finally the doctrines were embodied in the Zohar.
 They found it unsurprising that ben Yochai should have foretold future happenings or made references to historical events of the post-Talmudic period.

 By the late 16th century, the Zohar was present in one-tenth of all private Jewish libraries in Mantua.
 The authenticity of the Zohar was accepted by such 16th century Jewish luminaries as Joseph Karo (d.
 1575), and Solomon Luria (d.
 1574), who wrote nonetheless that Jewish law does not follow the Zohar when it is contradicted by the Babylonian Talmud.

 Luria writes that the Zohar cannot even override a minhag.
 Moses Isserles (d.
 1572) writes that he "heard" that the author of the Zohar is ben Yochai.
 Elijah Levita (d.
 1559) did not believe in its antiquity, nor did Joseph Scaliger (d.
-1609) or Johannes Drusius (d.
+1609) or Louis Cappel (d.
+1658) or Johannes Drusius (d.
 1616).
+David ibn abi Zimra (d.
+1573) held that one can follow the Zohar only when it does not conflict with any other source and records that "You asked me about scribes modifying torah scrolls to accord with the Zohar ... and I was shocked, for how can they consider the Zohar better than the Talmud Bavli, which has come down to us? ...
+So I went myself to the house of the scribe and I found three scrolls which he had edited, and I fixed them, and I restored the Torah to its proper glory."